 Qualities of an ineffective RotoQL user

 I'm not suggesting that only DFS veterans should consider using RotoQL.
 Everyone has to start somewhere.
-But the newer you are to DFS, the more money you'll likely have to invest to get up to speed.
+But the newer you are to DFS, the more money you'll likely have to invest in getting up to speed.

 The three types of users that would benefit most from RotoQL

-Now that we know the qualities of an effective RotoQL user let's take a closer look at some specific types of players that would benefit from a RotoQL subscription.
+Now that we know the qualities of a competent RotoQL user, let's take a closer look at some specific examples of players that would benefit from a RotoQL subscription.

-1. The ambitious DFS player looking for a competitive edge
+1. Any ambitious DFS player looking for a competitive edge

 The developers of RotoQL built it with every level of DFS player in mind.
 As such, there are different pricing tiers based on the volume of DFS contests that you play.